"We had to digitally upskill": staying afloat during the Covid crisis

 When The Afghan Rug Shop in Hebden Bridge, West Yorkshire, closed its doors due to lockdown, owner James Wilthew knew it was time to direct his efforts into generating online orders.
 He had been in this position twice before due to local flooding, so he was well prepared.

 “We built our website after we flooded in 2015,” he said.
 “It gave us a way to continue trading if our physical shop shut again.
 Covid was a timely reminder that we were a bit complacent about online sales, so we have upgraded the site.
-We tweaked a lot for the expected increased traffic during lockdown.”
+We tweaked a lot for the expected increased traffic during the lockdown.”

 Wilthew then turned his attention to social media and added LinkedIn to his marketing strategy.
 “Social media has been key for us since lockdown.
 We also pay for small adverts on social media to grow followers and our visibility.
 We are lucky we don’t have to pay for Google ads.
 We are unique, so generally come up on the first page of a Google search.”